 This section describes how to install the Checker Framework.
-(If you wish to try the Checker Framework without installing it, use the Checker Framework Live Demo webpage.)
+If you use a build system that automatically downloads dependencies, such as Gradle or Maven, you do not need to perform any installation.
+If you wish to try the Checker Framework without installing it, use the Checker Framework Live Demo webpage.

 The Checker Framework release contains everything that you need, both to run checkers and to write your own checkers.
-As an alternative, you can build the latest development version from source (Section 33.3, page 238).
+As an alternative, you can build the latest development version from source (Section 34.3, page 248).